espensl2000/csharp-cloud-aws-day-1/README.md

 - In the AWS Management Console, navigate to the S3 bucket you created.
 - Click on the "Upload" button.
 - Click "Add files" and select the files from the build folder.
+- Click "Add folder" and select the **assests** folder from the build folder.
 - Click "Upload" to upload the files to the S3 bucket.

 3. **Configure Static Website Hosting:**